 Here are my recommendations for introducing a new dog to your 13-year old cat, or a new cat to your 4- year old dog.
 Keep in mind that not all dogs and cats will live together in peace and harmony- especially those dogs with strong prey drive.
 If you have a 2-year old Jack Russell who kills squirrels and chases cats down your alley, then I would suggest not adopting a cat, and perhaps donate to the Dumb Friends League so that someone else can save a cat.

-4) Train your dog to have a bomb-proof ‘Leave It’ and ‘Wait’ command.
+~Train your dog to have a bomb-proof ‘Leave It’ and ‘Wait’ command.
 I actually trained Kenai with ‘No Kitty’, but it was essentially the same as ‘Leave It’.
-He loved ‘No Kitty’ because it meant if he stayed on his bed, and remained calm (without victim searching Luka), the sky rained hot dogs.
+He loved ‘No Kitty’ because it meant if he stayed on his bed, and remained calm (without victim-searching Luka), the sky rained hot dogs.

-7) Once both animals are used to each other’s smells and understand really good things happen when they smell the other, you can start letting them see each other for very short 1-minute spurts.
+~Once both animals are used to each other’s smells and understand really good things happen when they smell the other, you can start letting them see each other for very short 1-minute spurts.
 In a neutral area, perhaps the den or living room (not near the dog’s food dish or the cat’s litter box), allow them to see the other.
-Your dog MUST be on a strong leash with a harness or head collar so he doesnt slip out of this neck collar.
-(Not a retractable, please!) and the cat must have an escape route.
+Your dog MUST be on a strong leash with a harness or head collar so he doesn’t slip out of a neck collar.
+(Do not use a retractable leash!) and the cat must have an escape route.
 DO NOT force the cat to stay.
 If she runs, that’s fine.
 Simply step in front of your dog to get his attention, and ask for a ‘Watch Me’ or ‘Sit’ in a calm happy voice.
 If your dog tries to chase the cat, DO NOT scold or punish, as this will only increase the anxiety around the cat and impede your progress.
-Redirect your dog with a command he know well, and encourage him to focus on you and calm down.
+Redirect your dog with a command he know well (Like Come or Watch Me), and encourage him to focus on you and calm down.